teslamate-org/teslamate/website/docs/projects.md

 ## [TeslaMateAgile](https://github.com/MattJeanes/TeslaMateAgile)

 A TeslaMate integration for calculating cost of charges.
-This app will automatically update your cost for charge sessions in TeslaMate within a specified geofence (usually home) using data from either the [Octopus Agile](https://octopus.energy/agile/) or [Tibber](https://tibber.com/en/) tariff.
+This application will automatically update your cost for charge sessions in TeslaMate within a specified geofence (usually home) using data from your smart electricity tariff.

+The supported energy providers / tarriffs are either [Octopus Agile](https://octopus.energy/agile/), [Tibber](https://tibber.com/en/) or fixed pricing (manually specified).

 LINK: [github.com/MattJeanes/TeslaMateAgile](https://github.com/MattJeanes/TeslaMateAgile)